I was a member of Metropak when I was at Edinburgh College Of Art in 1978.

 'I was a very young and introverted 19 year old at the time and I can only speak with any authority on the period up to and including the recording of the second single but I am confident that Metropak were interesting, innovative and engaging especially when performing.
 I clearly remember talking with members of what would become well known bands who were also starting then and seeing them in the audience and of us being in their audiences and performing at the same gigs etc. You went to see what the other bands were doing and vice versa.
 Quite a bit of copying went on.
 It still does.

 The band started out in 1978.
 At first it was just myself and Robin, mainly with acoustic guitars and unamplified electric ones.
 Later that year a drummer called Catriona and a bassist called Camilla joined.
 We were called 41 at the time.
 We were able to plug in the electric guitars and make some noise over at Camilla's place in Fife.
 Somehow things evolved and Toni replaced Catriona on drums and Murray replaced Camilla on bass guitar.
 Last to join was Hel on keyboards.
 By late 1978 we had a room at the notorious Blair Street Rehearsal Rooms in Edinburgh.
 We had a saxophonist briefly called Mark.
 It was Mark who, as far as I know, came up with the band name Metropak.
 Mark knew a lot and he used to buy many albums and singles by upcoming bands of that time, and it was in his flat that I heard most of the recordings by the so called post punk bands, which he often played at full volume.
 There were some good parties there too.
 By January 1979 we were ready for our first gig, which took place at the Netherbow Theatre in Edinburgh on 27th January that year.
-We had a roadie friend called Alistair.
-He helped with the heavy lifting and kept his eyes on the road, mainly when he was driving.
+We had a roadie friend called Alistair so at least someone kept their eyes on the road.
+He helped with the heavy lifting.
+In those days amps and speakers were still pretty bulky.
+Mind you, it wasn't all heavy lifting.
+Once when setting up at a gig I opened my guitar case and there was no guitar in it.
+It hadn't been lifted - it's just that I had never put the guitar in the case.

 For those with an inclination to label things, and in situations where a label is required, you could say that the difference between Punk, and Post Punk was that Punk bands were spat at on stage by the audience and post punk bands were not.
 In 1979, when Metropak started playing gigs, it was already three years after the single Anarchy In The UK had been released by The Sex Pistols.
 We were never spat on so we must have been post punk.
 It seems a strange phenonomen now, the spitting.
-If it got in your eye I suppose you could catch something damaging.
+If it got in your eye I suppose you could catch something nasty.
 You'd think fans in the audience would start to run out of spit after a few goes.
 I think there was still a bit of pogoing going on in 1979.
 I can remember jumping up and down on stage and in rehearsals.
 It was funny.
 I think Devo did it too.
+When I was even younger, before punk even, I had a pogo stick.
+Surprisingly, the first pogo sticks were patented in 1891 in Kansas.
 The Sex Pistols inspired a plethora of other bands whose music in turn had influence on our sound.

 My best memories were of the actual writing of the songs together.
 It was, in my opinion, a truly democratic process.
 That was great and there were moments of very bright humour too in that process.
 Writing of material was never a problem and it was exciting.
 It was Tom Paine (1952-2018) who liked the band to the extent that he funded the three singles, and took on the role of 'manager'.
 He was a great manager.
 You didn't have to get you hair cut, wear suits or have the top button of your shirt done up or wear your guitar a couple of inches below your neck.
 Generous, honest and perceptive and also sharply focused and talented in his own work in the media of film.
 He chose his words carefully and I often remember things he said.
 He was a very interesting conversationalist.
 I had the pleasure of meeting up again with Tom Paine on two occasions in the relatively near past and it is with great sadness that I heard that he came to the end of his life.